-Do you remember Kodak fallout during the shift from analog camera to digital camera?
+Do you remember Kodak’s fallout during the shift from analog to digital camera tech?
 FujiFilm was not a startup but they understood how to transform:

-A digital innovation is a new service, product or process giving an unfair advantage leveraging digital technology.
-Since the third industrial revolution, innovation themselves can change their nature and be digital too.
-They could be incremental or radical.
+A digital innovation is a new service, product or process giving an unfair advantage by leveraging digital technology.
+Innovation can take place in an incremental or radical way.